WHAT WE DO

 The projects culminate in the creation of murals in public spaces in the community by the youth participants.
 The murals are collaboratively designed with local leaders and project participants to address concerns around a specific issue raised by community leaders, using positive imagery which portrays community-based solutions.

-Our programs train groups of thirty to forty vulnerable young people over a defined period of time in a psychosocial arts-based program.
+Our programs train groups of thirty to forty vulnerable young people over a defined period of time in a psychosocial arts-based curriculum.
 The youth learn new skills in painting and drawing, participate in activities designed to encourage reflection and emotional expression, build knowledge around important issues in the community, and engage in relationship-building activities.